 Open-back headphones give a nice little airy vibration to the sound.
 If we were to compare, we could call it a miniature model of speakers in a room.
 Unlike closed back headphones, some sound goes out into the listener’s surroundings.
 But what would make someone buy these?

-It turns out that these are the best studio headphones for mixing sounds in studios.
+It turns out that these are the most popular studio headphones for mixing sounds in studios.
 Audio engineers are somewhat addicted to the leakage that these headphones create.
 These headphones deliver true sound and do not allow build-up of superficial frequencies, which is common with closed back headphones.